Skiddler233/Weather-Chatbot/readme.txt

 Rest assured, there is a way to look up the co-ordinates on the app and a one-click solution to copy the command to clipboard. e.g. save london 51.5085 -0.1257

+These commands are on the webpage as well.

+Thanks!